I'm a member

 Documented CSF abnormalities include ALL of the following:

-PCR-based direct detection of B. burgdorferi in CSF samples may be considered medically necessary in patients with a short duration of neurologic symptoms (<14 days) during the window between exposure and production of detectable antibodies.
+PCR-based direct detection of B. burgdorferi in CSF samples may be considered medically necessary and may replace serologic documentation of infection in patients with a short duration of neurologic symptoms (<14 days) during the window between exposure and production of detectable antibodies.

 Investigative service is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized by certifying boards and/or approving or licensing agencies or published peer review criteria as standard, effective medical practice for the treatment of the condition being treated and as such therefore is not considered medically necessary.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.

 POLICY HISTORY1/1994: Approved by Medical Policy Advisory Committee (MPAC)

 5/1/2002: Type of Service and Place of Service deleted